minomis/Caffeinate/README.md

-# Caffeinate
+# Caffeinate (macOS)
-Caffeinate - A simple GUI to start/stop the caffeinate service.
+Caffeinate - A simple GUI to start/stop the caffeinate service for macOS.